Spain · Close Protection & Executive Security

 Firearms Policy

-Spain's Ley Organica 4/2015 and Royal Decree 137/1993 govern all weapons.
+Spain's Ley Organica 4/2015 and related regulations govern all weapons.
 Private security companies must hold a Ministerio del Interior licence.
-Armed close protection requires specific Direccion General de la Policia authorisation.
+Armed close protection requires specific authorisation and Escolta Privado-qualified personnel.
 International operators must work through Spanish-licensed companies.

 Licensing

 Private security companies require Ministerio del Interior registration under the Ley 5/2014 de Seguridad Privada.
 Individual security officers require the Habilitacion de Vigilante de Seguridad.
-Specialist close protection officers require additional Escolta Privado qualification.
+Close protection officers require the additional Escolta Privado qualification.

 Foreign Operators